samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This black or dark-blue robe is embroidered with small white or silver stars.
 You gain a +1 bonus to saving throws while you wear it.

-Six stars, located on the robe’s upper-front portion, are particularly large.
+Six stars, located on the robe's upper-front portion, are particularly large.
 While wearing this robe, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to remove one of the stars and expend it to cast the level 5 version of [Magic Missile](/spells/2619022-magic-missile).
 Daily at dusk, 1d6 removed stars reappear on the robe.

 While you wear the robe, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to enter the Astral Plane along with everything you are wearing and carrying.
 You remain there until you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to return to the plane you were on.
 You reappear in the last space you occupied or, if that space is occupied, the nearest unoccupied space.